mbogner/pgclusterp/README.md

 The purpose of this project is to take notes of the necessary steps to configure a patroni cluster.
 But instead of creating a bunch of VMs it relies on docker.
-If you bring the configs to proper VMs and distribute these over different server you can reuse the configs from this project.
+If you bring the configs to proper VMs and distribute these over different servers you can reuse the configs from this project.

-An alternative to docker would have been vragrant but still I didn't want to deal with the overhead of VMs just for testing some configs.
+An alternative to docker would have been vagrant but still I didn't want to deal with the overhead of VMs just for testing some configs.